BEEF LIVER BALLS

 Roo Tendons V Roo Cartilage dog treats 'The big debate' which is best?

-Its hard to play favourite with your children, and I get the same inclination with Kangaroo dog treats.
+Its hard to play favorite with your children, and I get the same inclination with Kangaroo dog treats.

 And of course they share the benefits that most kangaroo dog treats have: